material-identity/material-identity.github.io/docs/coa/index.md

 #### Analysis

 In `Analysis` the results of each inspection, either required by regulation or customer specification, are given.
+As of v1.0.0, `Analysis` is no longer a required property.

 | Attribute             | Description                                                                                                                                                                                                                | Mandatory | Visible |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------: | :-----: |